“Wanna Buy A Scandal?”: Unpicking The Response To Controversial Ads

 So far, so ordinary.
 But Astra ran into trouble.
 A lot of Hamburg’s rose-sellers come from the city’s immigrant communities, and the beer brand chose to illustrate their gag with a picture of a South Asian man (in a mermaid outfit), playing on local stereotypes.

-Users on social media – including left-wing football club St Pauli, who the brand sponsors – accused Astra of racism.
+According to insights from our market research platform and our brand testing tool, users on social media – including left-wing football club St Pauli, who the brand sponsors – accused Astra of racism.
 Astra defended itself, pointing to its long heritage of cheeky posters – some of which have also landed it in hot water, though generally for sexist imagery.
 But nonetheless the Carlsberg-owned brand took the “Wolle Dose Kaufen?” poster down.

 (You can see the poster, and read a German account of the controversy, here)